Difference Between MongoDB vs Cassandra

 Key differences between MongoDB and Cassandra

-Let us discuss some of the major differences between MongoDB and Cassandra:
+Let us discuss some of the significant differences between MongoDB and Cassandra:

-- Mongo DB can facilitate adding a new field to every document in the entire collection which is adaptable whereas Apache Cassandra has the facility to add columns whenever or wherever wanted apart from the traditional relational-based database systems.
+- Mongo DB can facilitate adding a new field to every document in the entire collection, which is adaptable.
+In contrast, Apache Cassandra can add columns whenever or wherever wanted, apart from the traditional relational-based database systems.

-The primary comparison between MongoDB and Cassandra are discussed below:
+The primary comparison between MongoDB and Cassandra is discussed below:

 Environment | Developed by MongoDB Inc. and supports cross-platform systems | Provided by Apache projects and useful for distributed environments |